Kons-5/IST-PE-Notes/README.md

 # PE - Probability and Statistics

-This repository contains `PE.pdf`, the PDF summarizing the entire content covered in a Probability and Statistics class, which follows a top-down approach in discussing each layer of the internet.
+This repository contains `PE.pdf`, the PDF summarizing the entire content covered in a Probability and Statistics class.

 ## Key contents